CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Add-Myself-Dedicated-Workspace-for-Instructors-readme.md

    ![](media/imageuser00.png)

-2. To add yourself as an instructor, click on **Actions** button and select **Add Myself**.
+2. Click on **Actions** button and select **Add Myself**.

    ![](media/image15.png)

-3. As soon as you select **Add Myself** option, an instructor account will automatically get created with your Name and Email address.
+3. As soon as you select **Add Myself** option, you will be now seeing your account (your Name and Email) listed in there

    ![](media/image16.png)

-4. Your instructor account is ready.
-Now to access the workpspace you need to launch it.
+4. Now, launch your lab environment and get your workspace details

 5. Click on **Open invite link in new tab** and it will take you to a new tab.